rust-cli/book/src/tutorial/output.md

 **Note:**
 On most operating systems,
-a program can write to two output streams, `stdout` and `stderr`.
+a program can write to two output streams: `stdout` and `stderr`.
-`stdout` is for the program's actual output, while `stderr` allows errors and other messages to be kept separate from `stdout`.
+`stdout` is for the program's actual output while `stderr` allows errors and other messages to be kept separate from `stdout`.
 That way,
 output can be stored to a file or piped to another program